 - The Appeal Committee shall hear the argument of both sides to the appeal and then, by majority vote, shall determine whether or not an offence has been committed and uphold or quash the decision under appeal.
 Where a decision against a student is upheld, the Appeal Committee may confirm, vary, or suspend the penalty imposed.

-- The Registrar shall, when practical, immediately communicate the decision of the Appeal Committee to the student, the instructor, the Discipline Officer, and the Dean.
+- The Registrar coordinator of the Appeal Committee shall, when practical, immediately communicate the decision of the Appeal Committee to the student, the instructor, the Discipline Officer, the Registrar, and the Dean.

-- If the Appeal Committee wishes, it may also forward recommendations for changes in the policy or in procedures under the policy to the Education Policies Committee.
+- If the Appeal Committee wishes, it may also forward recommendations for changes in the policy or in procedures under the policy to the Education Policies Academic Standards Committee.

 [Approved by the General Faculties Council on February 19, 2020]